 Working directly with CADASIL gene mutation carriers (individuals diagnosed with CADASIL), we will characterize the initial presentation and course of clinical, neuroimaging, and fluid markers.
 We will then compare these markers or diagnostic indications of disease with those from non-carrier controls (NC).
 NC are an individual’s family or relatives who have not been diagnosed with CADASIL.
 This approach will allow the team to identify at what point individuals’ clinical, neuroimaging, and fluid markers begin to differ from those of NC and which markers reliably indicate that an individual’s condition is worsening.
 In addition, the use of DNA analysis, medical history, and lifestyle questionnaires should enable the team to clarify genetic, health, and lifestyle factors which impact clinically meaningful conclusions in CADASIL.

-Our study will enroll a total of 500 participants across the US.
-Eligible participants will have had a genetic test for a NOTCH3 variant.
-Participants will complete 3 in-person visits in total as part of this study [baseline, visit II (18 months after baseline), and visit III (36 months after baseline)).
-Additional contact will occur by phone, mail, email or via the Internet and will be referred to as “remote visits”.
-Participants will also complete: a clinical interview, a neurological exam, neurocognitive and behavior assessments, MRI, and a blood draw at each study visit.
+Our study aims to enroll a total of 500 participants across the United States.
+Eligible participants will have previously had a genetic test for a NOTCH3 variant.
+As part of this study, participants will complete three in-person visits in total: 1.) the baseline visit; 2.) visit II (18 months after the baseline); 3.) visit III (36 months after baseline).
+Additional contact will occur by phone, mail, email, or via the Internet; this contact is considered as a “remote visit”.
+Participants will also complete the following at each study visit: a clinical interview, a neurological exam, neuro-cognitive and behavior assessments, MRI, and a blood draw.

 a) Age at least 18 years old.